Srpski Telegraf: Controversies

 In 2022, journalist Vuk Cvijić reported a physical altercation with executive director Milan Lađević.
 The prosecution determined that the incident did not constitute a criminal offense.
 The Independent Journalists' Association of Serbia (NUNS) expressed concern over the decision, stating that it could undermine journalists' safety and the role of institutions responsible for protecting basic human rights and freedom of expression.
 NUNS urged the Higher Public Prosecutor's Office in Belgrade to review the decision and highlighted the need for faster and more effective responses to attacks on journalists.
 The association also expressed full support for Cvijić and his publication, Radar, and announced that it would continue to inform domestic and international organizations focused on media freedom and journalists' protection.

 Srpski Telegraf has also been noted for publishing speculative statements regarding political scenarios, opposition activities, and international events.
 Some stories were highlighted in media monitoring reports for their unverified or exaggerated claims.

 The Press Council issued a public warning to Srpski Telegraf after finding that the paper published a fabricated, unverified story based on a non-existent source, violating multiple provisions of the Journalists’ Code of Ethics.
 The Council’s monitoring further identified Srpski Telegraf as one of the outlets with the lowest compliance with ethical standards.

-Content and Coverage
+Content and coverage

 The newspaper publishes news on politics, regional and international affairs, popular culture, health, and sports.
-Its online portal Republika.rs features same content, including political news, commentary, and opinion pieces.
+Its online portal Republika.rs features the same content, as well as more commentary, and opinion pieces.